 Recent times have probably been the strangest that any of us have experienced due to Covid-19, and many aspects of our lives have had to adapt.
-That includes our laws, and we are pleased to say that our legislators have taken some positive steps in some aspects of consumer law.
+That includes our laws, and we are pleased to say that our legislators have taken some positive steps for Perth commercial lawyers in some aspects of consumer law.

 One area in particular which has recently seen commercial law take account of not just the pandemic, but also modern technology, is electronic signatures by companies, and in particular its directors.
 Electronic signatures are created by an individual signing their name in a way that does not involve them putting pen to paper and signing in ink.